clabby/st/README.md

    features that I enjoy.
 2. Doesn't have ergonomic aliases.
 3. Doesn't support the comments on GitHub PRs that direct reviewers around the stack.
 4. Similar to `graphite`, painfully slow.
-It's written in TypeScript, plus shells out to `git` constantly, making even operations like `gt ls` take > 500ms.
+It's written in TypeScript and pings its API quite a bit, making even operations like `gt ls` take > 500ms.
 I like my CLI tools snappy!

 ![gt_ls_bench](./assets/gt_ls_bench.png)